abstractmachines/kubebuilder-cronjob/README.md

 - Kustomize base in `config/default`
 - `config/manager`: Launch controllers as pods in cluster
 - `/config/rbac`: permissions required to run controllers under svc acct

+## controller runtime manager in main.go
+- Runs all of our controllers and webhooks;
+- Sets up clients to API server